Drink your Flowers? Rosewater Lemonade

 Now as I mentioned above you can get food grade edible flowers, Gourmet Sweet Botanical offers some great ones.
 I have added them to water in a large block ice cube tray to create a stunning visual appeal.
 Let these set up over night for a show stopping addition to your cocktail.

 - DESIGN TIP: You can do this process with lots of things besides flowers, to create pretty ice cubes.
-Try frozen strawberries for a festive Margarita on the rocks, or frozen lime slices for a retro Cuba Libre.
+Perfect for bridal and baby showers.
+You can also try this with strawberries for a festive Margarita on the rocks, frozen lime slices for a retro Cuba Libre, or grapes for that perfect Sangria.

-If you are not very skilled in bartending, or find yourself short on time, you can actually purchase ready made Rosewater Lemonade at your local World Market.
-I do find that if you use the premixes you may still wish to add splash more rose extract and lemon juice to give a fresh vibe.
+If you are not very skilled in bar tending, or find yourself short on time, you can actually purchase ready made Rosewater Lemonade at your local grocery store.
+I do find that if you use the ready made mixers you may still wish to add splash more rose extract and lemon juice to give a fresh vibe.

 - 2 tbsp Lemon juice, fresh